 The average elevation in the state of Colorado is above 6,800 feet; high intensity sunlight and generally low humidity, rapid and extreme weather fluctuations and diverse soil conditions all combine to challenge Colorado gardeners.
 We have the resources to help you be successful.

 Do you have a question regarding your lawn, health of your tree, or why you don’t have any tomatoes this year?
 We are here to help.
-Colorado Master Gardeners of Douglas County are in the office Monday through Friday 9:00am-12:00pm and 1:30pm-4:30pm during the growing season.
-There is also a Horticulture Agent available to answer your questions.
+Colorado Master Gardeners of Douglas County are in the office Monday through Friday 9:00am-12:00pm and 1:30pm-4:30pm from mid-March through September.
+You can call 720-733-6935 or email them at firstname.lastname@example.org or please feel free to stop by the office!
+There is also a Horticulture Agent available to answer your questions by appointment when possible.

 Douglas County Master Gardeners provide useful information to help your gardening efforts all year long.
 Through the Douglas County Extension Office, trained volunteers are available to answer horticulture questions about vegetable gardening, flowers, trees, shrubs, lawns, pruning, watering, plant disease and diagnosis, insect problems, composting, and environmental concerns.

 Volunteers are available from 9:00 a.m. to 12:00 p.m. and 1:30 p.m. to 4:30 p.m.,